corda/corda/docs/source/tutorial-contract.rst

 ------------------

-The simplest way to write a smart contract would be to say that each transaction can have a single input state and a single output state of the kind govered by that contract.
+The simplest way to write a smart contract would be to say that each transaction can have a single input state and a single output state of the kind covered by that contract.
 This would be easy for the developer, but would prevent many important use cases.

 The next easiest way to write a contract would be to iterate over each input state and expect it to have an output